Priyasri-Portfolio/Apache-Spark-Projects/README.md

 Dataset:

+--Project1:Question1:Dataset:

---Project1:Question1:Dataset: downloaded the dataset from at:Bureau of Transportation Website.
+downloaded the dataset from at:Bureau of Transportation Website.

 --Link to the dataset: https://drive.google.com/file/d/1GWzbxRV7Ib6bMegAdbsXvCSiDZjcKhDj/view?usp=sharing

-Dataset Project1-Question2:
+--Project1-Question2:Dataset:

 The dataset is from Kaggle.
 It contains 14,000+ tweets posted US customers.
 It includes 6 different airlines-Virgin America, United, Southwest, Delta, US Airways and  American Airlines.